-The controller enclosure has a protection rating IP44 and can be installed indoors or outdoors.
+The controller enclosure has a protection rating IP34 and can be installed indoors or outdoors.
 To aid with visualisation of the control panel, it is recommended to not install the water heater such that the controller will be in direct sunlight.

-Operating Thermostat Sensor - The operating thermostat (Eliwell IC902) senses the storage cylinder water temperature and determines whether the continuous flow water heaters (CFWH) should be switched on or off, via the pump.
-Adjustments can be made to the thermostat parameters from the front display.
-The sensor is connected to the thermostat via a 10m double insulated lead which must be installed in the thermostat well within one of the storage tanks.
+Temperature Sensors - The controller senses the storage cylinder water temperature and determines whether the continuous flow water heaters (CFWH) should be switched on or off, via the primary pump.
+For the Deluxe controller adjustments can be made to the parameters from the front controller knob.
+For the Standard controller adjustments can be made via dip switches located inside the controller enclosure.
+The sensor is connected to the controller via a 10m double insulated lead which must be installed in the thermostat well within one of the storage tanks.